Published on Dec 28, 2019 and last reviewed on Sep 21, 2022 - 5 min read

-A rare genetic disorder that makes a person age prematurely is called progeria.
-At birth, children with progeria look normal, but within the first two years of their life, they start looking older for their age.
-Hutchinson-Gilford progeria syndrome (HGPS) is the classic type of progeria, which results from mutation in the lamin A (LMNA) gene.
-It results in atherosclerosis of the arteries at a young age, which makes these children live only an average of 13 to 14 years.
-Progeria is an extremely rare condition, as it affects 1 child in 20 million births.
+Progeria is a rare genetic disorder that makes a person age prematurely.
+At birth, children with progeria look normal, but within the first two years of their life, they start looking older than is normal for their age.
+Hutchinson-Gilford progeria syndrome (HGPS) is the classic type of progeria caused by a mutation in the lamin A (LMNA) gene.
+It results in atherosclerosis of the arteries at a young age, which leads to an average lifespan of only about 13 to 14 years.
+Progeria is an extremely rare condition, as it affects one child in 20 million live births.
 134 children across 46 countries are believed to have progeria.

-Wiedemann-Rautenstrauch syndrome (neonatal progeroid syndrome) - It is the type of progeria that affects fetuses that are still in the mother’s womb.
+Wiedemann-Rautenstrauch Syndrome (Neonatal Progeroid Syndrome) - The type of progeria affects fetuses that are still in the womb.

-The following are how progeria affects the child’s appearance:
+The following are how progeria affects the appearance of a child -

 Low height and weight, as growth is slow.

 The head appears too big for the face.

 The following are the health conditions that they might face -